5 things to consider when replacing your doors

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Let’s face it, most of us notice a smart looking front door – after all, first impressions count from a design point of view when you turn the key, or ring the bell.
+Kerb appeal is the first thing most of us notice about a property.
+And your front door is a key part of that.

-And when the time comes to replacing one, it’s more than just a cosmetic update, says Rachael Munby, group marketing director at Anglian Home Improvements.
+So, when the time comes to replace it, it’s more than just a cosmetic update, says Rachael Munby, group marketing director at Anglian Home Improvements.

-“It’s an opportunity to enhance your home’s style, security and energy efficiency… and with so many options available, it can get a little confusing.”
+“It’s an opportunity to enhance your home’s style, security and energy efficiency… and with so many options available, it can get a little confusing,” she says.

 Staying secure

-“With 76% of burglars gaining entry through the front door, often by forcing locks, security elements is one of those key things to consider when choosing your new exterior doors,” highlights Munby.
+“With 76 per cent of burglars gaining entry through the front door, often by forcing locks, security elements is one of those key things to consider when choosing your new exterior doors,” highlights Munby.

 “You want your door to keep your home safe and secure, so you need to think about the material of the door and the lock.”